 “By removing blockages and working out the muscles and relaxing them, we ultimately strengthen them.
 We are re-training the muscles.
 As we age, everything starts to become sluggish but by massaging, we are not only relaxing the muscles but also giving them a workout.
 And eventually, they rise.
 By the repetitive movements, we are also causing a micro-trauma so that the skin can regenerate.
 We are guiding the skin to heal itself.”
 Danna explains.

 According to Danna, most of her clients walk out feeling like they’ve received a facelift, with everything looking and feeling lifted.
 And it’s not just the amazing results for your skin and face, the experience is also incredibly relaxing, “What I understand from people is that they love the massage portion of facials but when they receive massage in normal facials, it lasts for not more than 5 minutes.
 People want to come in and relieve tension in their face and jaw (we hold so much tension here) while also looking sculpted.”

 Posts You'll Love:

-Do you guys have a consistent regime?
+Are you guys going to book yourselves an appointment or try it at home?
 Let us know in the comments below.